Dominion Democracy Suite Voting FAQs

 Why are we changing the way we vote?
 What’s wrong with the previous system?

 The San Mateo County Board of Supervisors approved a contract to lease a new voting system, called Democracy Suite, from Dominion Voting Systems, Inc., on July 9, 2019.
-The Democracy Suite system will be used for the first time in the November 5, 2019 election.
+The Democracy Suite system was used for the first time in the November 5, 2019 election.

 Why did San Mateo County choose the Democracy Suite voting system from Dominion?